murchandamus/bips/bip-update-process.md

     * GPL-2.0+: [GNU General Public License (GPL), version 2 or newer](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
     * LGPL-2.1+: [GNU Lesser General Public License (LGPL), version 2.1 or newer](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)

-    Some of the previously recommended licenses explicitly state that they apply to software, but BIPs are foremost text documents.
-As such, the previously recommended BSD-[2|3]-Clause licenses that only apply to software have been moved to the "Not recommended" section.
-This leaves us with only the CC0-1.0 and the GNU-All-Permissive licenses as recommended.

     Why are software licenses included?

-    * Some BIPs, in particular those concerning the consensus layer, may include literal code in the BIP itself which may not be available under the exact license terms of the BIP.
+    * Some BIPs, in particular those concerning the consensus layer, may include literal code in the BIP itself which may not be available under the license terms the author wishes to use for the BIP.
-    * Despite this, not all software licenses would be acceptable for content included in BIPs.
+    * We have been provided with a learned opinion indicating that software licenses are perfectly acceptable for licensing "human code" i.e. text as well as Markdown or Mediawiki code.

     Why are OPL and Public Domain no longer acceptable for new BIPs?